Redlynch Community Sports Facility

 Queensland | Regional

 WGV is a 2.2-hectare mixed typology residential precinct, featuring a combination of detached houses, town houses and apartments.
-Currently under construction, the homes will each include private and shared outdoor areas, practical storage, generous ceiling heights, and a range of environmentally sustainable initiatives to ensure a minimum seven-star energy efficiency rating for each building.
+The homes each include private and shared outdoor areas, practical storage, generous ceiling heights, and a range of environmentally sustainable initiatives to ensure a minimum seven-star energy efficiency rating for each building.
 For example, the precinct layout is oriented to allow most homes to be north facing allowing for a solar passive orientation.
 Individual dwelling features include solar power, water efficient fixtures and appliances, plus energy efficient electrical appliances, lighting solutions and heating and cooling systems.
 All apartment dwellings will have access to batteries to store renewable energy generated during the day.
-To support sustainable initiatives in the community, a funding package of up to $10,000 for eligible single lot buyers will support the installation of solar power, water tanks and tree planted within the lot.
+To support sustainable initiatives in the community, a funding package of up to $10,000 for eligible single lot buyers will support the installation of solar power, rainwater tank and tree planted within the lot.

 The wider development includes a stormwater retention system that contributes to soil moisture, plant health and tree growth; a community bore irrigation system that will serve both public and private lots within the precinct; rainwater harvesting systems; plumbed rainwater tanks providing a supply of non-drinkable water for toilet flushing and washing machines, and low water use landscaping.
 The development has additionally been designed to support environmentally responsible and healthy travel alternatives, such as the inclusion of a network of walking and bike paths, electric car recharging facilities, end-of-use facilities such as bike parking and is within close proximity to local bus routes.